vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 - The OTHER side functions as DTE (Data Terminal Equipment)
 - ONLY the DCE side needs to specify the *clock rate* (speed) of the connection

-ETHERNET INTERFACES use the “speed” command to configure the operating speed.
+Ethernet INTERFACES use the “speed” Lệnh to configure the operating speed.

-SERIAL INTERFACES use the “clock rate” command
+SERIAL INTERFACES use the “clock rate” Lệnh

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c32af4a3-105c-451a-9641-0f7fc26e7f42)

-If you change the ENCAPSULATION, it must MATCH on BOTH ENDS or the INTERFACE will go down.
+If you change the Đóng gói, it must MATCH on BOTH ENDS or the Giao diện will go down.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8a448ef2-96f2-4371-bef1-520572ba5224)

-R1 and R2 sharing the SAME Encapsulation Type
+R1 and R2 sharing the SAME Đóng gói Type

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6f934097-30fb-4605-935d-08a29e53a476)

 SERIAL INTERFACES SUMMARY

-- The DEFAULT encapsulation is HDLC
+- The Mặc định Đóng gói is HDLC
-- You can configure PPP encapsulation with this command:
+- You can configure PPP Đóng gói with this Lệnh:

     <aside>
-    💡 R1(config-if)# **encapsulation ppp**
+    💡 R1(config-if)# **Đóng gói ppp**

     </aside>